augustoaf/ms-equipment-events/readme.md

 ## RabbitMQ to WebSocket Microservice
-This project is a Spring Boot microservice designed to consume events from a RabbitMQ topic exchange and broadcast them in real-time to connected web applications via WebSocket connections using STOMP.
+This project is a Spring Boot microservice designed to consume events from a RabbitMQ queue and broadcast them in real-time to connected web applications via WebSocket connections using STOMP.

 ## Features
-RabbitMQ Integration: Connects to a RabbitMQ topic exchange to listen for incoming events.
+RabbitMQ Integration: Connects to a RabbitMQ queue to listen for incoming events.
 WebSocket Broadcasting: Uses Spring WebSockets with STOMP to push events to subscribed clients.
 Real-time Updates: Enables web applications to receive immediate updates as events occur in RabbitMQ.
-Scalable Architecture: Provides a foundation for building real-time event-driven systems.
+Scalable Architecture: In order to be scalable, each Microservice instance needs to have its own queue (known as "consumer group" by others message brokers) to broadcast all the events to all connected web clients (if all microservices instances reading from the same queue, there will be load balancing among the events to each consumer).

 ## Technologies Used
 Spring Boot: Framework for building standalone, production-grade Spring applications.